What is Georgia Health News?

 GHN, organized as a Georgia nonprofit, has received 501c3 status from the Internal Revenue Service.

 Georgia Health News will accept sponsorship agreements from reputable organizations in order to sustain and advance our mission.
 With a sponsorship, your organization can display your logo, web address and/or other identifying information on the main page or other pages of Georgia Health News, or on email alerts.
 If interested, contact Jason Davis, at (706) 363 0713 or email@example.com

 Background of Andy Miller, CEO and editor of Georgia Health News

-Miller has been an Association of Health Care Journalists member for 10 years and serves as the president of the organization’s Atlanta chapter.
-Recently he was elected to the AHCJ board.
+Miller has been an Association of Health Care Journalists member for 17 years and is past president of the organization’s Atlanta chapter.
 He was a Kaiser Family Foundation health journalism fellow in 2001-2002.

 He has worked as a freelance health care reporter for several organizations, including WebMD, AOL’s WalletPop, Kaiser Health News, msnbc.com and AARP Bulletin.

 Miller graduated from Duke University in 1973 and received a master’s in education from Duke in 1979.
 He was a social studies teacher and basketball coach in a school system in North Carolina before switching careers to journalism.